Phony leadership and its consequences

 Authentic leadership seeks common ground amid differences.
 They view differences as opportunities for creation and innovation.
-For the authentic leader new possibilities abound.
-Phony leadership in contrast views diversity as something to contend with, a threat to be defeated.
+For the authentic leader, new possibilities abound.
+Phony leadership, in contrast, views diversity as something to contend with, a threat to be defeated.
 A phony leader uses divisive tactics that create an “us versus them” mentality.
 Primitive methods using conflict and chaos are used to rule, not to serve.

 The longer an unfit leader remains in power, the more likely respect for the position itself diminishes.
 Worse is the loss of faith in the institution for which the position is responsible.
 A group of people losing faith in a person is sad.
-A group of people losing faith in an institution vital to their livelihood is tragic.
+A group of people losing faith in an institution vital to their livelihood is tragic and catastrophic.
 Therein lies the true danger of phony leadership.

 When egos lead, phony leaders follow

-As long as phony leaders maintain a loyal and demonstrative fanbase–even if through falsehoods and rhetoric–a cult-like following results.
+As long as phony leaders maintain a loyal and demonstrative fanbase–even if through falsehoods and rhetoric, a cult-like following results.
 A phony leader creates a self-centered culture by making only a certain group believe someone is listening to just them.
 It is the equivalent of a parent showing extreme favoritism to one child while completely neglecting the others.

 The courage to step down

 Authentic leaders understand the importance of having the right person in the job.
-Fake it until you become it may have its place in the world, however, not in positions of leadership where the livelihoods of a community, organization, or nation is at stake.
+Fake it until you become it may have its place in the world, however, not in positions of leadership where the livelihoods of a community, organization, or nation are at stake.
 In a world that operates and responds in real-time, fabrication of information, impulsive reactions, and emotional instability (just to name a few) can have a significant impact, up to and including global implications.
 It is in everyone’s best interest that a leader not fit for the position step down rather than continue and put others at risk.

 Authentic leadership in action